phoenixframework/phoenix/guides/routing.md

 end
 ```

-and we run `$ mix phx.routes`, we get this output:
+and we run `mix phx.routes`, we get this output:

 ```elixir
 . . .